 PAGE is a peer network organized not by an individual director, but instead by a rotating cohort of PAGE Alumni who share responsibility for mentoring and designing support structured for each new cohort of fellows.

-Imagining America invites graduate students with an interest in public scholarship or artistic practice and activism to apply for the 2024-2025 Publicly Active Graduate Education (PAGE) Fellowship.
+PAGE Co-Directors are thrilled to invite graduate students with an interest in public scholarship or artistic practice and activism to apply for the 2025-2026 Publicly Active Graduate Education (PAGE) Fellowship.
 PAGE Fellows participate in a yearlong working group in support of collaborative art-making, teaching, writing, storytelling, and co-creating knowledge with and within community.
 We are artists, scientists, researchers, instigators, cultural leaders, care workers, and community activists.
-We are what Toni Cade Bambara called “culture workers,” people who are accountable to themselves, the land and water, the communities our work touches, and to creatively use our ability to freedom dream and do otherwise possibilities within and outside of our work.
+We are what Toni Cade Bambara called “culture workers,” people who are accountable to themselves, the land and water, the communities our work touches, and who creatively use our ability to “freedom dream” (Kelley 2002) and do “otherwise possibilities” (Crawley 2024) within and outside of our work.

-In 2003, graduate students began laying the foundation for what would be the fellowship, continually crafted by a cadre of co-directors.
-Ultimately, the fellowship centers care and enduring relationships, rather than temporary and transactional engagements.
-It offers a network of support from publicly-engaged scholars and artists to graduate fellows working toward navigating unjust institutional barriers.
-While there are no limits to the amazing work we can accomplish together in a fellowship year, we prioritize physical, emotional, and mental well-being, and loving accountability throughout the process.
+In 2003, graduate students began laying the foundation for the fellowship, continually crafted by a cadre of co-directors.
+Ultimately, the fellowship centers on care and enduring relationships rather than temporary and transactional engagements.
+It offers a network of support from publicly engaged scholars and artists to graduate fellows working toward navigating unjust institutional barriers.
+While there are no limits to the amazing work we can accomplish together in a fellowship year, we prioritize physical, emotional, and mental well-being and loving accountability throughout the process.

-Lodging and waived registration fee to attend the fall 2024 PAGE Summit and Imagining America Engaged Arts Summit, in lieu of the annual IA National Gathering.
-The two-day summit will be held in Davis, California with PAGE Fellows, undergraduate IA/JGS fellows, IA staff, and select IA National Advisory Board members.
-Applicants must be able to attend the in-person PAGE Summit and Engaged Arts Summit to be considered.
+Lodging and waived registration fee to attend the 2025 PAGE Summit (Oct 2, 2025) and IA National Gathering.
+The three-day gathering will be held in collaboration with New Mexico State University in Fall 2025 (Oct 3-5), in Las Cruces, NM.
+Applicants must be able to attend the PAGE Summit and IA National Gathering to be considered.

 PAGE Fellows are Expected to: